Locally Prominent Semantic Features

 Thus, in one example, clustering or other algorithmic techniques can become used to determine a rarity or frequency associated with each feature, which can then guide the selection of features for use as locally prominent landmarks.

 As one example, an area around the location can identify which features associated with the location are most rare for each location.
 Such as a histogram of semantic tags in an area around a location might reveal that an obelisk only occurs once.
-In contrast, a mailbox occurs sixty times, indicating that the obelisk would be better suited for use as a landmark.
+In contrast, a mailbox occurs sixty times, indicating that the obelisk would work better as a landmark.

-By way of further example, the satisfaction of the entropic criteria can include the distinctiveness of various characteristics of a feature concerning other similar features in the area.
+By way of further example, the satisfaction of the entropic criteria can include the distinctiveness of various characteristics of a feature about other similar features in the area.
 For instance, although they may all be “buildings,” a small house on one corner of a four-sided intersection will contrast with high-rise buildings on the other three corners.

 Landmarks thus can get determined from the semantic tag statistics aggregated geographically and over time for each location by focusing on “tags” of high entropy.
 These are tags that appear to persist in time and exhibit highly localized prominence.